Download pdf version

 • Oral presentations of individual students’ projects.

-A shared Google drive is set up to facilitate data sharing and allow students uploading their bioinformatic tutorials.
+A shared Google Drive has been set up for data sharing and uploading bioinformatic tutorials.

 The reading material at the basis of this course is composed of a mixture of publications and chapters mostly from two textbooks (Gandrud, 2015; Wickham and Grolemund, 2017).
 We will also study the “Guides to” published by the British Ecological Society.
 Please find below the references used in each chapter.
 This list is not exhaustive and additional literature will be provided in class.